MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-management-service.md

 #### Manage enterprise secure AI settings

 To manage enterprise secure AI settings for a profile, select the configuration profile you want to work with and then select the **Customization settings** pivot.
 You can configure AI related policies on this page.
 Any policy that's edited on this page will appear in the **Policies** pivot for that profile.
-You can configure policies for Copilot Pro, as well as other policies that incorporate the use of AI.
+You can configure policies for Copilot, as well as other policies that incorporate the use of AI.
 If you edit a policy on his page that already has a policy value, the new edit will override the existing value.

-##### Manage settings for Copilot Pro
+##### Manage settings for Copilot

-The page will detect whether your organization has access to Copilot Pro and the Microsoft Edge sidebar.
+The page will detect whether your organization has access to Copilot and the Microsoft Edge sidebar.
 Based on this information, one of the following states will exist:

-- If Copilot Pro and the Microsoft Edge sidebar are enabled, all policy settings in this section will be available to configure.
+- If Copilot and the Microsoft Edge sidebar are enabled, all policy settings in this section will be available to configure.

-- If Copilot Pro is enabled and the Microsoft Edge sidebar is disabled, the unapplicable settings will be disabled.
+- If Copilot is enabled and the Microsoft Edge sidebar is disabled, the unapplicable settings will be disabled.
 However, the option to enable the sidebar will appear, and if enabled, will unlock the ability to configure the now applicable setting.

-- If Copilot Pro is disabled, all policy settings in this section won't be available to configure.
+- If Copilot is disabled, all policy settings in this section won't be available to configure.

-- If it can't be identified that Copilot Pro is enabled for your organization, the default policy settings for this section will pertain and won't be available to configure.
+- If it can't be identified that Copilot is enabled for your organization, the default policy settings for this section will pertain and won't be available to configure.

 ##### Manage settings for other AI features